-Healthcare workers who are caring for and who are due to start caring for a patient with confirmed mpox (2 doses are normally required)
+Healthcare workers who are caring for or are due to start caring for a patient with confirmed mpox

-Gay, bisexual and other men who have sex with men.
-Your clinician will advise vaccination for you if you have multiple partners, participate in group sex or attend 'sex on premises' venues (One dose now - a second dose may be advised later at your sexual health clinic)
+(2 doses are normally required)

-People who have already had close contact with a patient with confirmed mpox.
-Vaccination with a single dose of vaccine should be offered as soon as possible (ideally within 4 days but sometimes up to 14 days)
+- Gay, bisexual and other men who have sex with men.
+Your clinician will advise vaccination for you if you have multiple partners, participate in group sex or attend 'sex on premises' venues (one dose now - a second dose may be advised later at your sexual health clinic) - People who have already had close contact with a patient with confirmed mpox.
+Vaccination with a single dose of vaccine should be offered as soon as possible (ideally within 4 days but sometimes up to 14 days) - People who are members of a group or attend a setting where there is a case or cluster, or where some of the members have had close contact with a case